Lismore: 02 6621 2481

 • Offer relief for those facing unfair treatment

-These protections apply broadly to employees, prospective employees, and independent contractors, ensuring a fair and equitable workplace environment.
+Furthermore, these protections apply broadly to employees, prospective employees, and independent contractors.
+Consequently, this legal framework ensures a fair and equitable workplace environment for all parties involved.

-• Dismissal Disputes: These involve cases where an employee is dismissed for exercising a workplace right or engaging in industrial activity.
+• Dismissal Disputes: These involve cases where an employer dismisses an employee for exercising a workplace right or engaging in industrial activity.

-• Non-Dismissal Disputes: These cover situations where adverse actions are taken against an employee without resulting in dismissal, such as discrimination or alteration of employment terms.
+• Non-Dismissal Disputes: These cover situations where an employer takes adverse actions against an employee without resulting in dismissal, such as discrimination or alteration of employment terms.

 Understanding Workplace Rights

 Workplace rights encompass various entitlements and protections under workplace laws, instruments and orders.
-These include:
+Specifically, these include:

 • Benefits or roles under the Fair Work Act, awards, or agreements